A Conversation with RJ Starr

 What does the next chapter of this work look like?

 The developmental dimension is one thread, as I mentioned.
-Another is the applied dimension: how the framework translates into usable tools that practitioners can actually work with in clinical and organizational settings.
-I have been deliberate about not rushing that, because application built on an incomplete theory produces poor outcomes.
-But the theory is mature enough now that the applied work can begin in earnest.
+Another is the organizational dimension: how the framework applies to institutions, leadership systems, cultures, authority structures, and the forms of dysfunction that organizations often moralize or proceduralize without understanding psychologically.
+I have been deliberate about not rushing that work.
+Application built on incomplete theory produces poor outcomes.
+But the theory is mature enough now that the organizational application can be developed more explicitly.

 There is also ongoing construct development.
 The framework is not finished.
 New phenomena continue to present themselves that require new conceptual work.
 The Architecture of Dreaming is one recent example.
 That project did not exist on any roadmap.
 It began with a dream, led to an observation, led to a recognition that the existing literature had left an entire territory unmapped, and ended with a seventy-page monograph.
 I did not plan it.
 I followed it.